Briceann/expense-management-project/WeeklyReflection.md

 * Finished rough draft of screen design committed and pushed design to gitHub - 1hr

 ### Week 6
-25th - Create java classes and jsps needed to begin the project - 2hrs march 1st - created test classes and tried some test cases - 4hrs
+* 25th - Create java classes and jsps needed to begin the project - 2hrs
+* march 1st - created test classes and tried some test cases - 4hrs

 ### Week 7
-march 4th - Created a ExpenseCategory entity and -tried working through some errors I keep getting in my code when running unit tests - 5hrs -debugged my code and finally got user test to pass without errors
+* march 4th - Created a ExpenseCategory entity and
+* tried working through some errors I keep getting in my code when running unit tests - 5hrs
+* debugged my code and finally got user test to pass without errors

 ### Week 8
 - Continue writing tests for other Daos in my project

+### Week 9
+* march 18th - Working on my JSPs to get user and expenses to work on the browser - 5 hours
+* still working to fix errors and get project working...3hrs